mantovan1/marketapp/README.md

 # MarketApp

+This application made in java with the android SDK and Android Studio IDE, consists in a simple market app that read products information through a node api (that is in the following repository https://github.com/mantovan1/api-marketapp).
+You can search for the products through the search bar or using the qr code scanner (pressing the gray button in the screen).
+You can also added a product to your list of favorites.

+##screens

 <img src="tela_pesquisa_1.jpg" width="300"/>
 <img src="tela_pesquisa_2.jpg" width="300"/>
 <img src="tela_produto.jpg" width="300"/>
 <img src="tela_scan.jpg" width="300"/>
 <img src="tela_favoritos.jpg" width="300"/>

+##here are the qr codes that are registered in the api/db.

 <p float="left">
   <img src="qrcode_redminote9.png" width="100"/>